 So now you can work long hours without disturbing anyone else in the house.

 4. Titoe 2-in-1 7000 mW CNC 3018 Pro

 With a sleek and ergonomic design, Titoe’s powerful 7000 mW CNC is a state-of-the-art engraving device that is not only pleasing to look at but also gives sharp carvings that seamlessly blend in the surface.

-First of all, the engraver is conveniently designed to allow you to easily switch between an engraver or a laser router.
+First of all, the engraver is conveniently designed to allow you to switch between an engraver or a laser router easily.
 And you won’t have to go through much trouble to assemble the machine as well.

 Secondly, you will benefit from the long-lasting control board that features an integrated chip and heat sinks along with an external fan to keep things cool for long hours of work.
 Similarly, there are two 5 mm baffles on the sides of the CNC machine to prevent tiny parts from making a mess.

-To keep all these ornaments safe, the control board is encased in protective covering, which makes the entire structure quite durable.
+To keep all these ornaments safe, the control board is encased in a protective covering, making the entire structure quite durable.